 Digital Art History Textbooks are affordably priced at only $34.99 each for the FULL-CREDIT class.
 HOWEVER, Digital & Hardcover textbooks are FURTHER DISCOUNTED by 20% for quantity purchases of 10+ copies!
 (Please message us for details on placing a group order.)

 Discount Example: A teacher with a class of 15 students wants to purchase 16 digital Textbooks, 1 digital Teacher Guide, and 14 Print Rights (the first is included with the Teacher Guide).
 With volume pricing calculated in, this comes to: $447.87 for the 16 Textbooks + $19.99 for the Teacher Guide + $28 for the Print Rights, which equals $495.86 for the FULL-CREDIT course for 15 students.
 This is just over $30/student (with the teacher’s resources included) — wow!

 And you have OPTIONS…

-Teacher Guides: The “teacher guide” is a turn-key system for teachers AND a student workbook in one.
-It contains all of the weekly worksheets/discussion questions, exams, etc. The digital version is only $19.99 and is great for teachers who love working from a tablet or laptop and want to print the worksheets and exams.
-The softcover teacher guide (with perforated pages) is only $24.99 and is great for teachers who prefer a physical book and want to photocopy the removable worksheets and exams.
+Teacher Guides: This is a turn-key system for teachers AND a student workbook in one.
+It contains all of the weekly worksheets/discussion questions, exams, etc. The digital version is great for teachers who love working from a tablet or laptop and want to print the worksheets and exams.
+The softcover version (with perforated pages) is great for teachers who prefer a physical book and want to photocopy the removable worksheets and exams.